Capillary/api-documentation/source/includes/_leads.md

 }
 ```

-Retrieves leads based on the input parameters
+Retrieves leads based on the input parameters.